sbacky/ProcessEngagementLetters.com/README.md

 ## Setup and Usage

+Follow the below instructions to setup the Engagement Letter System application and detailed descriptions of each process.

+### Setup

 Recommended Browser: Chrome or Edge

 Selecting files might not work as intended if you do not use Chrome or Edge.
 This is because the application uses webkitdirectory to take advantage of the browsers ability to easily navigate a users file directory and select files.